panthomg/Arduino-Uno-Q-Ultimate-Headless-Bluetooth-Audio-Setup-Guide/README.md

 This comprehensive guide walks you through fixing the stubborn `br-connection-profile-unavailable` or `Protocol not available` errors when pairing Bluetooth audio devices (speakers, headphones, amplifiers) to the **Arduino Uno Q** running a headless Debian distribution over SSH.

+- Please make comments to review or ask anything
 ---

 ## 🛠️ The Architecture: Why Does it Fail out of the Box?